AnthonissenBert/Notes/SlingshotDnD/Locations/Hideouts/Skysworn Hideout.md

 ---

-On an elevated surface there lays a walled encampment with one singular enterance
+On an elevated surface there lays a walled encampment with one singular entrance

 ---